ironhack-sao-wdft/lab-express-rooms-with-reviews/README.md

 # Rooms App with Reviews - final practice for project #2

+Link to your backend repository here:

+Link to your frontend repository here:

 ## Introduction

 In this lab, we will create a fullstack application from scratch over the span of multiple iterations.